Does my car insurance cover business use?

 If you run a business and the car is purchased and registered in the company’s name, you need a commercial car insurance policy.
 If you’re a sole proprietor, you can likely purchase personal car insurance with a business use endorsement.

-It is possible to buy commercial car insurance if the car is in your name and it’s used for both work and personal purposes; however, it’s important to note that in the same way that personal car insurance doesn’t cover business use, commercial car insurance doesn’t cover personal use.
+If you buy commercial car insurance for a car that is in your name and is used for both work and personal purposes, it’s important to note that, in the same way that personal car insurance doesn’t cover business use, commercial car insurance doesn’t cover personal use.
 You’ll need both personal and commercial auto insurance in this case.

 Commercial car insurance offers higher liability limits and may be the only choice for certain types of vehicles, like large trucks or delivery vans.
 If you’re not sure if you need commercial insurance, speak to an insurance expert.